Cliffs of the Neuse State Park: History

 The cliffs were formed when a fault in the Earth's crust shifted millions of years ago.
 The Neuse River followed this fault line and, over time, cut its course through layers of sediment deposited by shallow seas that had earlier covered the coastal plain.
 A portion of the river took a bend against its bank and the water's erosive action slowly carved Cliffs of the Neuse.

 Much of the human history of the area centers around the river.
 The Tuscarora and Saponi Indian tribes once occupied much of the land between the Neuse and Pamlico rivers.
 What is now the park used to be a ceremonial ground and a gathering place for hunting expeditions.
 The river was also used for travel into the surrounding wilderness.

 In 1944, local landowner Lionel Weil, a founder of Goldsboro's historic Oheb Shalom synagogue and uncle of Gertrude Weil, proposed that the cliffs area along the Neuse River be preserved as a state park.
 The park was established in 1945 when land on the south side of the river was donated by Lionel Weil and other individuals through the Wayne Foundation.
 An additional contribution of approximately 200 acre extended the boundary east of the river.
-Additional purchases and donations increased the park to its present size of 892 acre.
+Additional purchases and donations increased the park to 892 acre.

+Look down at the Neuse River from the Cliffs overlook, Cliffs of the Neuse State Park, March 2026.

+Visualization of the sides of the cliffs next to the Neuse River (lower right), Cliffs of the Neuse State Park, March 2026.

+Plaque acknowledging Lionel Weil's contribution to creating Cliffs of The Neuse State Park.